Noah-Arcouette/HD/README.md

 # How to use

-Just give HD some settings and it will read your sources and automatically generate a MakeFile from them.
+Just give HD some settings and it will read your sources and automatically generates a MakeFile from them.

-If you create a new file or include and new local header you must rebuild your MakeFile.
+If you create a new file or include a new local header you must rebuild your MakeFile.
 But instead of rerunning the command the HD MakeFile remembers your settings and rebuilds with `$ make gen`